 At Yellowstone Boys and Girls Ranch, youth who struggle socially, emotionally, and behaviorally are welcomed by professionals who are committed to building relationships and reinforcing the strengths of each young person.
 Our caring staff includes psychiatrists, nurses, clinical and school psychologists, therapists, chemical dependency counselors, director of spiritual care, recreational therapists, Eagala therapist, school administrators, teachers, and direct care personnel who provide 24-hour supervision to children with serious mental health needs.
 Because of these extensive resources, struggling youth receive the individual support they need to learn how to overcome daily challenges and find success in life.

-We serve boys 10 to 18 and girls 12 to 18 years of age who have significant difficulties functioning at home or school.
+We serve boys and girls 11 to 18 years of age who have significant difficulties functioning at home or school (6th-12th grades).
 Yellowstone Boys and Girls Ranch provides treatment for youth diagnosed with the following disorders:

 - Anxiety disorder